idmt-odoll/sheep_detection_in_UAV_images/README.md

 ## Dataset and Evaluation

 We used the raw images of the [SheepCounter](https://universe.roboflow.com/riisprivate/sheepcounter/dataset/11) dataset for our experiments.
-For the YOLO models you need the groundtruth in YOLO format and for the other detectors you will need the COCO format.<br>
+For the YOLO models you need the groundtruth in YOLO format and for the other detectors you will need the COCO format.
 The training set was used for transfer learning, the validation set for monitoring the loss during training, and the test set to evaluate the trained models on the COCO metrics. <br>

 For evaluation, we used [pycocotools](https://pypi.org/project/pycocotools/#description).
 For converting the YOLO format to